25077667/VMPilot/README.md

 # VMPilot
-A modern C++ written virtual machine SDK
+A modern C++ written virtual machine SDK.

+We are aiming for protect your software from reverse engineering.
+Moreover, it is easy to use and integrate into your project.

 # Dependencies
 - [CMake](https://cmake.org/download/) (3.26 or higher)